bergamotes de nancy

 Bergamot zest, rich in essential oil and naringin , can be added to salads or desserts for a touch of acidity.

-Simple and healthy recipes using bergamot
+Simple and healthy recipes with bergamot

-Finally, a bergamot and chamomile tea can be a great way to end the day, taking advantage of the calming and digestive properties of these two plants.
-These recipes are not only delicious, they also promote good cardiovascular health by helping to control cholesterol.
+Finally, bergamot and chamomile tea can be a great way to end the day, taking advantage of the calming and digestive properties of these two plants.
+These recipes are not only delicious, but they also promote good cardiovascular health by helping to control cholesterol.

 Citrus bergamia , more commonly known as bergamot , is a Mediterranean citrus fruit that is packed with health benefits.
-The bioflavonoids, polyphenols and vitamin C it contains act as powerful antioxidants.
+The bioflavonoids, polyphenols, and vitamin C it contains act as powerful antioxidants.

 Back to blog